ashbymichael/News/9584a029-5eca-4002-afd3-1c72b7c093f5/content.md

 Make School was founded in 2012 to empower students to build and ship products that impact their communities.
 Our core products include:

--  **Product Academy:** An accelerated college replacement program for students who want a hands-on and product-oriented educational experience.
+-  <b>Product Academy:</b> An accelerated college replacement program for students who want a hands-on and product-oriented educational experience.
 The program spans two years, divided by a six-month internship at a tech startup.
 Students learn the Computer Science theory covered by traditional universities paired with the practical experience of building and shipping products, plus soft skills such as ethics, storytelling, and interpersonal communication.
 The program has no up front cost, and instead students pay tuition through internship and post-grad earnings.

--  **Summer Academy: ** An eight week program where students of all ages build and ship their own iOS app or VR experience.
+-  <b>Summer Academy:</b> An eight week program where students of all ages build and ship their own iOS app or VR experience.
 Locations include San Francisco, Sunnyvale, Los Angeles, New York City, Singapore, Taipei, Hong Kong, and Tokyo.

--  **Swift CSP:** Free Computer Science curriculum that teaches iOS development designed for College Board's AP Computer Science Principles course framework.
+-  <b>Swift CSP: </b> Free Computer Science curriculum that teaches iOS development designed for College Board's AP Computer Science Principles course framework.
 Swift CSP is currently being used by high school teachers and computer science clubs around the world.